bldl/array-grouping-impl-tutorial/Modules/Module 7/Module7.md

-# 7.0 Continuation of implementation.
+# 7.0 Continuation and optimization

 When implementing a new feature, the implementor is allowed freedom to make changes based on their environment.
 This ensures optimal implementations for different engines and environments.